+87 Long-term toxicity testing on fish is an information requirement under Annex IX to REACH (Section 9.1.6.).

+3.1.
+Information provided

+- 88 You have provided the following justification to omit the study: - 89 "In accordance with column 2 of REACH Annex IX, long-term toxicity testing on fish does not need to be proposed by the registrant as the chemical safety assessment according to Annex I indicates no need to investigate further the effects on aquatic organisms (RCRs < 1 in all scenario for freshwater and marine water).
+This waiver is also in accordance with the integrated testing strategy of ECHA's Guidance on information requirements and chemical safety assessment, chapter R7b (v3.0; Feb 2016; p.
+59), which mentions that long-term toxicity testing should be conducted in daphnia first and then in fish, only when RCR is still superior to 1 on fresh and/or marine water after completion of the long-term study on daphnia".

-- Long-term toxicity testing on fish is an information requirement under Annex IX to REACH (Section 9.1.6.). - 3.1.
-Information provided - You have provided the following justification to omit the study: - "The safety assessment according to Annex 1 does not indicate the need to investigate further the effects on aquatic organisms.
-Therefore no chronic fish testing is considered to be required". - 3.2.
-Assessment of the information provided - 93 We have assessed this information and identified the following issue: - 3.2.1.
-Your justification to omit the study has no legal basis - A registrant may only adapt this information requirement based on the general rules set out in Annex XI.
-It is noted that Column 2 of Annex IX, Section 9.1, does not allow omitting the need to submit information on long-term toxicity to fish under Column 1 (Decision of the Board of Appeal in case A-011-2018). - Your justification to omit this information does not refer to any legal ground for adaptation under Annex XI to REACH. - Therefore, you have not demonstrated that this information can be omitted. - 97 On this basis, the information requirement is not fulfilled. - 98 In the comments to the draft decision, you agree to perform the requested study. - 3.3.
-Study design and test specifications - To fulfil the information requirement for the Substance, the Fish, Early-life Stage Toxicity Test (test method OECD TG 210) is the most appropriate (Guidance on IRs and CSA, Section R.7.8.2.). - OECD TG 210 specifies that, for difficult to test substances, OECD GD 23 must be followed.
+3.2.
+Assessment of the information provided

+90 We have assessed this information and identified the following issue:

+3.2.1.
+Annex IX, Section 9.1., Column 2 is not a valid basis to omit the study

+- 91 Annex IX, Section 9.1., Column 2 does not allow omitting the need to submit information on long-term toxicity to fish under Column 1.
+It must be understood as a trigger for providing further information on long-term toxicity to fish if the chemical safety assessment according to Annex I indicates the need (Decision of the Board of Appeal in case A-011-2018). - 92 The testing strategy in ECHA guidance that you mention does not supersede the information requirements of Annex IX. - 93 Your adaptation is therefore rejected. - 94 In the comments to the draft decision, you agree to perform the requested study.

+3.3.
+Study design and test specifications

+- 95 To fulfil the information requirement for the Substance, the Fish, Early-life Stage Toxicity Test (test method OECD TG 210) is the most appropriate (Guidance on IRs and CSA, Section R.7.8.2.). - 96 OECD TG 210 specifies that, for difficult to test substances, OECD GD 23 must be followed.
 As already explained above, the Substance is difficult to test.
 Therefore, you must fulfil the requirements described in 'Study design' under Section 1 for 'Growth inhibition study aquatic plants'.